-The Taxila silver scroll was unearthed by Sir John Marshall in 1914 in a chamber to the west of the Dharmarājīka Stūpa.
+This silver scroll was unearthed by Sir John Marshall in 1914 in a chamber to the west of the Dharmarājīka Stūpa in Taxila, Pakistan and is now in the collection of the National Museum in New Delhi, India.
+The inscription is dated to year 136 of the Azes era, 89 CE, during the reign of the first Kushana king, Kujula Kadphises.
 It was found, together with a small gold casket and some minute bone relics, inside a silver vase inside a steatite vessel.
 The collapse of the chamber roof had crushed both the vessel and the vase but left the casket and the scroll largely intact.
 The scroll, of thin metal, was tightly rolled with the inscribed surface inwards.
 The cleaning of copper efflorescence from the verso exposed the punctured dots of the lettering as the sheet was unrolled and broken into sections.

 Conventional Name Taxila Silver Scroll | Findspot Pakistan, Punjab, Taxila – Dharmarājīka Stūpa – Chir Mound | Archeological Report: Marshall 1914 | Item Rectangular Silver Sheet | Surface Recto | Dimensions Height: 3.5 Width: 15.9 | Date Azes 136 | Collection | Current Location National Museum, New Delhi, India – 8789 Dh’ 12-65 | Language/Script Gāndhārī/Kharoṣṭḥī